lk-geimfari/mimesis/README.rst

 -----

-This library is really easy to use and everything you need is just import an object which represents a type of data you need (we call such object *Provider*).
+This library is really easy to use and everything you need is just import an object which represents a type of data you need (we call such object a *Provider*).

 In example below we import provider `Person <https://mimesis.name/api.html#person>`_, which represents data related to personal information, such as name, surname, email and etc: